 This time it’s my turn to interview a translation industry rocker.
-Geoffrey Buckingham a very inspirational and supportive person and one of the leaders of the battle against outsourcing of court interpreting in the UK.
+Geoffrey Buckingham, legal interpreter and translator, a very inspirational and supportive person and one of the leaders of the battle against outsourcing of court interpreting in the UK.
 I met him a few times in person and believe me, he certainly does rock the industry!

 So, Geoffrey, who are you?
 What are the professional hats you’re wearing?

 I am a practising interpreter in French, my NRPSI number is 10612, so you can see I got in close to the beginning, and I am a strong advocate of statutory regulation of Justice interpreting.
 Such protection is essential so that interpreting in the Justice sector can see standards and quality of delivery rise.

 I have been Chairman of the Association of Police and Court Interpreters since 12 December 2006, and was re-elected on 22 October this year for a further two years